—The Beatles, Baby You’re a Rich Man

 There are those who say that a person of privilege such as myself is not fit to minister to those less fortunate because I have never known privation.
 My response is that I have faced extreme privation of the soul growing up as a wealthy person.
 I have seen the disease of entitlement and arrogance that afflicts my family and others among the wealthy elite.
 I have seen scions of family friends turn to drugs or other risky behaviors because of lives barren of faith.
 I reject the trappings and privileges of wealth except in cases where my money can do good, and further my goal of converting to Judaism all those willing to be enlightened.

 I know that some will fault me for fabricating a humble backstory, back when I started Jewish.com.
 To this, I plead youth.
 I was 13.
-And after all, for some time I had been creating a more acceptable family history—noble parents who would come back and rescue me from the filthy rich—and so it came easily to me.
+And after all, I had been creating a more acceptable family history—noble parents who would come back and rescue me from the filthy rich—for some time and so it came easily to me.
 So, no, I wasn’t the bastard son of a family of impoverished pretenders to the Ukrainian throne, although my family did emigrate from Ukraine to Mexico during the pogroms that accompanied the establishment of the Ukrainian People’s Republic.
-And, no, I wasn’t 28 when I created Jewish.com.
+And, no, I wasn’t 28 when I created Jewish.com but rather 13.
 Similarly, it’s not true that I was a rabbinical student, and that’s still not true.
 I’ve never met many of the prominent Jewish scholars I claimed to be associated with, although, as I mentioned earlier, I have met a few.

 I realize the irony involved.

 María emerged from the elevator in a stunning one-piece swimsuit that accentuated her baby bump.
 “Join me for a dip, J?”
-This far above the Dhaka smog, the sun shines brightly, glinting off María’s giant frog-eye glasses and making her look like a shapely alien.
+This far above the Dhaka smog, the sun shines brightly, glinting off María’s giant frog-eye glasses and making her appear to be a shapely alien.

 “Not now, mi vida.
 I’m working on the book.”
 Jesús regarded his bride briefly, flashed her a quick smile, and returned to his writing.
 Pouting slightly, María turned, dropped her wrap, and entered the gigantic pool.
 She swam over to the infinity edge and gazed out over the smog-fouled city.